rrrossjr/MultitenantWorkshop/manage-app/about-the-workshop/Labsetup_mk.md

 #  Connection setup

-## Obtain an IP address and a Secure Key File from your instructor
+## Obtain an IP address and a Secure Key File
 Your instructor will provide you with both a **Virtual Machine IP address** and a **SSH secure key file**.

-## Obtain a VM IP address and secure key file
+## Obtain a Virtual Machine IP address and secure key file

-1. Visit the website **[Hands On Lab Admin](http://holadmin.oraclepts.nl/)** and then enter your email and the code provided by your instructor.
-Hit "Submit".
+1. Visit the website **[Hands On Lab Administration](http://holadmin.oraclepts.nl/)** and then enter your email and the secret code provided by your instructor.
+Then hit "Submit".

     ![](images/HOLadmin.png " ")

-You will be provide an **IP address** and a download link to an **SSH secure key file**
+Each lab participant will be provide a unique **IP address** and a download link to a **SSH secure key file**

 ## Windows Users: Connect using Putty